jmonlong/Hippocamplus/python.md

 For example when running a script on a HPC cluster, it's often easier to install modules in your home.

+If the package can be installed with `pip`, I used `pip install --user packageName`.

-To initialize the local library I created the directory and updated `PYTHONPATH`.
+Otherwise using the `setup.py` method, I first initialize the local library by creating a directory and updating `PYTHONPATH`.

 ~~~sh
 mkdir -p /home/monlongj/pylib/lib/python2.7/site-packages/